qdrant/landing_page/qdrant-landing/content/documentation/distributed_deployment.md

 weight: 100
 ---

-Since version v0.8.0 Qdrant supports a distributed deployment mode.
+As of v0.8.0 Qdrant supports a distributed deployment mode.
 In this mode, multiple Qdrant services communicate with each other to distribute the data across the peers to extend the storage capabilities and increase stability.

 To enable distributed deployment - enable the cluster mode in the [configuration](../configuration) or using the ENV variable: `QDRANT__CLUSTER__ENABLED=true`.